euank/euank.com/_posts/2024-11-10-bamboo-weak-steel-strong.md

 ignored when I re-sent the image again and asked whether the difference had been intentional.

-In short, I paid for a second kit to find out the first was detective, and then got ignored entirely.
+In short, I paid for a second kit to find out the first was detective, and then got stonewalled when I asked about it.

 #### Kit 2 &mdash; Build